All Products

 1. Log on to the ApsaraMQ for RabbitMQ console and create an instance.
 For more information, see Create an instance.

 2. Click the instance that you created.
-On the Instance Details page, perform the following steps to create resources:
+On the Instance Details page, create the following resources:

 3. In the left-side navigation pane, click Queues.
 On the page that appears, click Change next to vhost.
-Then, select the created vhost from the drop-down list and click Create Queue.
+Select the vhost you created from the drop-down list and click Create Queue.
 For more information, see Create a queue.

 Step 2: Create the connector

-1. Download the RabbitMQ Connector file and upload the file to the OSS bucket that you created.
+1. Download the RabbitMQ Connector file and upload it to the OSS bucket you created.
 For more information, see Get started by using the OSS console.

 2. Log on to the ApsaraMQ for Kafka console.
-In the Resource Distribution section of the Overview page, select the region where the ApsaraMQ for Kafka instance that you want to manage resides.
+In the Resource Distribution section of the Overview page, select the region where your ApsaraMQ for Kafka instance resides.

 3. In the left-side navigation pane, choose Connector Ecosystem Integration > Tasks.